MustansirZia/mustansir.dev/content/about/_index.md

 <br />

 ## What this site is about:
 Well, this site is basically my blog about all things I like to work on or think about on a daily basis.
-And at the time of this writing, it is software development.
+And at the time of this writing, it is software development and computers.
 <br />
-(I also plan to write posts about stuff that's not related to technology but that's another story altogether)
+(I also plan to write posts about stuff that's not related to development but that's another story altogether)

 Cheers!